-Portfolio Assessment Description

-coverage type

-Bank lending (Bank) Majority of the portfolio Qualitative and quantitative Several dept.s are responsible from determining asset levels risks for Vakıfbank due to climate change.
+Portfolio coverage Assessment type Description Bank lending (Bank) Majority of the portfolio Qualitative and quantitative Several dept.s are responsible from determining asset levels risks for Vakıfbank due to climate change.
 In credit line; "Financial Evaluation and Ranking Dept." gathers data about the applicant's sector and the applicant itself and prepares the initial assessment report, including CC risks & opp.s.
 Afterwards, each department considers and evaluates their risks according to their credit type responsibilities.
-The following dept.s assess credit applications integrating climate change risks and opportunities: -Investment Loans Project Development and Analysis - Agricultural Credits - SME Credits - Specialized Loans Projects Development and Analysis - Commercial Credits

-Substantial financial impacts about climate-related risks may arise from following subjects.
+The following dept.s assess credit applications integrating climate change risks and opportunities: -Investment Loans Project Development and Analysis - Agricultural Credits - SME Credits - SME Credits - Specialized Loans Projects Development and Analysis -Commercial Credits - Specialized Loans Projects Development and Analysis -Commercial Credits Substantial financial impacts about climate-related risks may arise from following subjects.
 For credit applications over a certain budget, Investment Loans Project Development and Analysis Dept. prepares Financial-Technical-Economic Analysis for Credit Dept.s for an additional risk assessment.
 The technical part of these reports considers env. & social (including CC) risks & opp.s that may result from the project, as well as possible risks & opp.s that may impact the project.
 The potential risks & opportunities that are identified by Sustainability Working Group-SWG (Formerly; Sustainability Sub-Committee), together with Sustainability Service and EMS, and are communicated to the Risk Management Dept. under the BoD for further assessment & classification.
 Vakıfbank puts importance on evaluating and managing environmental risks on its credit line.
 Emission intense clients and projects (e.g. Thermal power plants) are assessed thoroughly and evaluated by high level decision makers within Vakıfbank.

-SWG, together with Sustainability Service and EMS, prepare the risk & opportunity categories (according to the decisions taken by Board of Directors) that may occur due to climate change, and shares this information with credit dept.s, Inteligence Dept. and Project Analysis Dept. in order to integrate them into the risk analysis procedures.
+SWG, together with Sustainability Service and EMS, prepare the risk & opportunity categories (according to the decisions taken by Board of Directors) that may occur due to climate change, and shares this information with credit dept.s, Intelligence Dept. and Project Analysis Dept. in order to integrate them into the risk analysis procedures.
 Risks are categorized and if necessary; monitored or elevated to Committee and/or actions are taken.
 On the other hand; inspectors also examine periodically.
 Risk assessments, research, stakeholder consultation & good governance provide us the input needed to prioritize the risks & opp.s.
 Risks & opp.s are assessed & prioritised depending on the magnitude of the potential loss & the probability that the loss will occur.
 Financial, environmental, reputational, legal & customer criteria are considered.
 The frequency of risk assessments depends on the business unit and risk type, taking place at least annually.

-Loan applications for Energy Generation and Energy Efficiency Projects is considered in special attention.
+About determination of portfolio coverage; almost all of our credit portfolio is conducted by these procedures.
+Consumer loans are conducted with different procedures.
+On the other hand, all credits provided by multilateral banking funds have tighter procedures and loan applications for Energy Generation and Energy Efficiency Projects is considered in special attention.
 While assessing and prioritizing risks, parameters such as price of energy, supply & demand balance and external factors that may impact these two parameters are taken into account.
 CC has been among those parameters since several years for us.
-Vakıfbank considers CC as a serious thread which may have direct impact on Vakıfbank's operations, reputation, and capital assets.
+Vakifbank considers CC as a serious thread which may have direct impact on Vakifbank's operations, reputation, and capital assets.
 If they are evaluated at the high-risk category, then they are defined as substantial financial impact.